Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 In a rare case of a Human’s ears bein’ just as sharp as his own, Marty looked up and toward the stairs at the exact same moment Daar heard the first griping and complainin’ from inside.
 Mothers.
 They could hear a cub gettin’ needy from half the galaxy away.

-"...Goddammit Samuel Milan Arés, you couldn’t have given us a *little* longer?" she asked ruefully, and wriggled out from under Adam’s arms, who jerked them away with...well, some crude control, anyway.
+"...Goddammit Samuel Milan Arés, you couldn’t have given us a *little* longer?" she asked ruefully, and wriggled out from under Adam’s arms, who jerked them away with... well, some crude control, anyway.

 At least he wasn’t flailing.
 Which made Daar’s tail flick in thought.
 Hmm...